bnb-chain/bnb-chain.github.io/docs/migration/non-evm-chains/solana/architecture-comparison.md

 ### BSC Architecture Overview

-BNB Chain is an ecosystem comprising two major blockchains that serve different purposes, namely, Beacon Chain (BC) and BNB Smart Chain (BSC).
+BNB Chain is an ecosystem comprising two major blockchains that serve different purposes, namely, BNB Beacon Chain (BC) and BNB Smart Chain (BSC).
 To deal with the increased transactions and DAU, the BNB Chain ecosystem has evolved to add more scaling solutions and now comprises the following components with different responsibilities and purposes.

 - [**BNB Beacon Chain**](https://docs.bnbchain.org/docs/learn/beaconIntro) - BNB Chain Governance (Staking, Voting)
 - [**BNB Smart Chain (BSC)**](https://docs.bnbchain.org/docs/learn/intro) - EVM compatible, consensus layers, and with hubs to multi-chains